higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

 - **protocol_sol_vault**: A system account (or associated token account for wSOL) that accumulates the SOL side of fees.
 - **creator_token_vault**: An SPL token account that receives the token side of fees.
 - **lp_token_vault**: If the protocol invests fees into an AMM and gets LP tokens back, store them here.
 - **protocol_pubkey** / **creator_pubkey**: Distinct addresses that can call withdrawal instructions.
-Typically the protocol side is a global treasury, and the creator side is the memecoin project’s address.
+Typically the protocol side is a global treasury, and the creator side is the memecoin project's address.

 ---